ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 - Generative AI usage:
     - [Use this site to estimate](https://huggingface.co/spaces/genai-impact/ecologits-calculator)

-## Main task 1 & 2 & 3- Feature selection
+## Preliminary practice with network analyis - task 1 & 2

-- Select the most important features associated with sale price from the house price data.

-- Naïve method is loop-based method to calculate the correlation of each column with the sale price.
-The basic naïve method is based on `scipy.stats` which lacks of vectorization, It is generally less memory-efficient and needs more time to run.
-This method can be improved by `corrceof()` from `numpy`.

-- Based on the Naïve method, improve it by a parallel method, for example, with `Paralle()` and `delayed()` from `joblib`.
+### Task 1

+Find number of nodes, edges, density, the longest path and the shortest path of the given Facebook social network data.

+- Naïve method is loop-based BFS (breadth first search) method.

-- Optimized method is (vectorized computational method) with `pandas` `corrwith()` function.
+- Optimized methods are (vectorized computational method) with `networks` and `scipy.sparse` libraries.

-## Main task 4 & 5 - Sustainability
+### Task 2

-- Based on estimation of emissions for both naïve method and optimized method, observe the sustainability of the code.
+- Based on estimation of emissions for both naïve method and optimized methods, observe the sustainability of the code.

+## Task 3 & 4

-## Main task 6 - Configure codespace
+## Main task 5 - Configure codespace

 - Allow all users to have a unify environment to run code on codespaces.
 A Codespace is a development environment hosted by GitHub directly from a repository.